nall/py-tradervue-api/README.rst

 Python TraderVue API
 **************************
 This is a Python implementation of the `TraderVue <https://www.tradervue.com>`_ API.
+All publicly documented REST endpoints are supported including:

+* Trade management
+* Importing & querying trade executions
+* User management

 Below is a small example usage: